A popular council policy has been extended once again, when funding was prioritised at the recent council budget.

 Cllr Julie Reed, cabinet member for Children and Young people, said:

-“I am delighted that the Council s committing real financial support for eligible students with a travel grant of £315 per year.
+“I am delighted that the Council is again committing real financial support for eligible students with a travel grant of £315 per year.

 “Working together with the colleges and the transport providers has meant we are able to provide affordable travel for young people and their parents, particularly those in the rural communities, to get to and from our fantastic college and education facilities.”

-North Lincolnshire Council has made available more than a quarter of a million pounds a year.
+North Lincolnshire Council has made available more than a half a million pounds this year.

 The council wants to promote buses and public transport through this grant and encourage students wherever possible to use environmentally sustainable forms of transport.
 To apply for the grant, students should contact their existing or preferred college.